 Last of all, the need to steadily improve and refresh the exhibits seen by the public also require not just volunteer work time but also funds to upgrade display cases, lighting and exhibit development.
 So there is always much to be done just to keep up with these demands.
 For example, the museum is currently working on a brand new lifesize diorama exhibit showing a Viet Cong tunnel system [see the concept drawings here] but often changes in the collection include simple things like adding a new digital picture frame or changing the position of an item to a more appropriate space.

-A new collection policy has also been established to help museum staff work through the processes of donation, acquisition, assessment and de-accessioning and disposal.
+A collection policy has been established to help museum staff work through the processes of donation, acquisition, assessment and de-accessioning and disposal.
 To this end, closer relations have been established with other military style museums and greater information sharing about the collection is being developed.

 So now the museum is working towards making the best use of the collection rather than simply having everything on display, and this means that there is actually more work going on behind the scenes as is visible to the visitor.
 We hope you enjoy the outcome as the museum continues to develop and improve its exhibits, exhibitions and information.